EntropiaTally/entropia-tally-app/README.md

 ## CLI

-Only interested the log parser or want to build your own interface?
+Only interested the CLI or want to build your own interface?

 Check out the [entropia-tracker-cli](https://github.com/Entropia-Tracker/entropia-tracker-cli)